Files

 • https://docs.prowler.com (for Prowler Documentation)

-• Prowler Cloud API or self-hosted Prowler App API (for Prowler Cloud/App features)
+• Prowler Cloud API or Prowler Local Server API (for Prowler features)

 No Authentication Required: Prowler Hub and Prowler Documentation features work without authentication.
-A Prowler API key is only required to access Prowler Cloud or Prowler App (Self-Managed) features.
+A Prowler API key is only required for the prowler_* and prowler_cloud_* tools (Prowler Cloud, Prowler Private Cloud, or Prowler Local Server).

 Configuring MCP Hosts